StoicDeveloper/StoicDeveloper.github.io/README.md

 - Have a markdown-formatted resume
 - Have a GitHub account
 - Have a text editor (I used Vim)
+- Be familiar with use of the command line

 ## Instructions

 1. Create github pages repository
 	- make sure that the repository name is <accountName>.github.io

+	In Modern Technical Writing (MTW), Andrew Etter recommends using a distributed version control system such as git.
+This allows documentation to be worked on simultaneously by multiple different people.
 2. Install and Configure Jekyll
 	- follow the instructions found in the [Jekyll documentation.](https://jekyllrb.com/docs/installation/)
-	- using your preferred command line shell, navigate to the directory you want to create the project in
+	-  navigate to the directory you want to create the project in using your preferred command line shell
 	- create the Jekyll project with `jekyll new <projectName>`
 	- enter the project directory: `cd <projectName>`
 	- clone the github repository gor the project `git clone <repositoryURL`
 	- add the jekyll files to the repository `git add .`

+	In MTW, Etter explains the usefulness of Static Site Generators such as Jekyll as simplifying the process of producing HTML files from Markdown.
+This could be down directly with other software, or the sites could be written directly in HTML, but Jekyll allows this to be done automatically.

 3. Add resume to repository
 	- copy your markdown-formatted resume to the project directory
 	- name it index.md